Skip to content

 • Development environments where you want direct terminal access

-• When you need the supervisor to manage the terminal lifecycle
+• When you need the client to manage the terminal lifecycle

 CMD ["/bin/sbsh", "terminal"] - Terminal Only

-Runs just a terminal without a supervisor.
-The supervisor is launched externally when you attach:
+Runs just a terminal without a client.
+The client is launched externally when you attach:

-• Supervisor: Not running initially; launched when you execute sb attach <name> from outside
+• Client: Not running initially; launched when you execute sb attach <name> from outside

 • Terminal: Independent terminal session that runs on its own